mmiv-center/FionaDocs/source/EndUser/end-user-index.rst

 1. All data stored in the RIS belongs to the research project owner represented by the PI of the project.
 Adding and verifying added data to the RIS is the responsibility of the project owner.
 The RIS team will help research projects to automate this process.

 2. Sensitive participant information needs to be stored under a separate account and needs to be accessible to authorized (data-manager and above) user accounts only.
 All other research data is stored as de-identified data (pseudonymized, with external coupling list) or in an anonymized format.
 This restriction includes sensitive information such as Norwegian identification numbers, real names or parts of real names, other birth certificate information and initials.
-It is the responsibility of the project to review the result of the de-identification procedures implemented by the RIS team on image meta-data using |fiona-review-dicom-tags_url| and the result of the detection and removal of burned in image data (IDS7).
+It is the responsibility of the project to review the result of the de-identification procedures implemented by the RIS team on image meta-data using :ref:`review` application and the result of the detection and removal of burned in image data (IDS7).
 The project will inform the RIS team in a timely manner if the pseudonymization procedure of the RIS team needs to be updated.
 This restriction is in place to allow for the largest possible user base for the RIS including PhD students and external collaborators.

 3. All research data is stored as part of RIS projects identified by a project name  of 5-20 characters.
 Users can gain access to the data upon request from the project PI or an appointed representative of the PI.